 Kennel Cough Vaccination

 The vaccine itself is unusual.
-Instead of a needle under the skin, a small amount of vaccine is dribbled up the dog’s nose.
-The vaccine now lasts a year (it used to be only six months), and needs to be given at least two weeks before going into kennels.
+Instead of a needle under the skin, a small amount of vaccine is dribbled up your dog’s nose.
+The vaccine lasts for one year and needs to be given at least two weeks before going into kennels.

 It is important to remember that the vaccine only protects against the Bordetella form of Kennel Cough.
 Occasionally another virus or bacteria can cause Kennel Cough symptoms, even though your dog is vaccinated.

 It’s always a good idea to have a dog insurance policy in place.
-Dog cover can peace of mind that your canine companion is covered in case of unexpected illness or injury.
+Dog insurance can offer peace of mind that your canine companion is covered in case of unexpected illness or injury.

 Call now on 0808 164 7999